- Reference Number: HEY-239/2021

 This leaflet has been produced to give you general information about your injury.
 Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading it, you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it, you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is a soft tissue injury?